odino/odino.github.com/source/_posts/2012-12-08-video-introduction-about-nosql-graph-databases-and-orientdb.markdown

 categories: [conference, OrientDB, NoSQL]
 ---

-During October of the last year, my and my ex-colleague David took some time off to partecipate to the [polish PHP Conference](http://phpcon.pl/2011/pl/) with a talk about graph databases, OrientDB and how to integrate it in PHP.
+During October of the last year, me and my ex-colleague David took some time off to partecipate to the [polish PHP Conference](http://phpcon.pl/2011/pl/) with a talk about graph databases, OrientDB and how to integrate it in PHP.